Lullabot/trusty32-lamp/README.md

 repository.
 Run ```sudo git log -p``` in /etc to see all of the configuration changes made since the initial installation.

+The git repository for /etc is available at [trusty32-lamp-etc](https://github.com/Lullabot/trusty32-lamp-etc).

 ### Permissions

 The default group for the vagrant user has been changed to www-data.
 As well,